scenariomartin/EnglishWords/words.md

 priest iv
 infidel n
 pope 1
-church ,the Pope is the head of that church.
+church n ,the Pope is the head of that church.

 promise nv
  compromise 1nv reconcile 1 | intransigence [ɪnˈtrænzɪdʒəns] ,some say that his intransigence is more for form than for fiscal doctrine.